Tutorial: Create a module with a config plugin

 module.exports = require('./plugin/build');

 At the root of your project, run npm run build plugin to start the TypeScript compiler in watch mode.
-The only thing left to configure is our example project to use our plugin.
-We can achieve this by adding the following line to the example/app.json file.
+Next, configure your example project to use your plugin by adding the following line to the example/app.json file:

 example/app.json